lana-20/charles-proxy-features/README.md

 Checking how the application handles server errors is a very valuable scenario.
 It's crucial to verify the app does not crash when it receives the 500 Server Error.
 When the server is down, we expect a generic user message saying something like "something went wrong, please try again".
 When a user sees an empty *My Account* view, they do not understand what's happening.
 Hence, on the UI side it's useful to generate a toast message notifying of a problem.
 The 500 errors can be very generic and hard to isolate but they do happen, and the app does not know the specific nature of the problem.
 That's why a generic UI message would suffice to verify the app handles such errors gracefully.

-To verify the ourcome of Server Errors without a tool like Charles Proxy would mean asking the back-end developers to shut down the QA server.
+To verify the outcome of Server Errors without a tool like Charles Proxy would mean asking the back-end developers to shut down the QA server.
 This would be an unfeasible and unprofessional approach to this testing scenario.

 When done testing, remember to uncheck the [Enable] Rewrite, individually or in bulk.